 What are the primary inclusion and exclusion criteria for individual animals?
 Are there special groups, such as newborn, old or sick animals, or rare species, among the study participants?

 Should any procedures be conducted on animals, their foreseeable risks, benefits, adverse effects and discomforts must be assessed, for example in comparison with regular treatment visits.

 Should any participating animals be put down, relevant criteria must be assessed and justification must be given.
 Are there alternatives to putting animals down and if there are, why are these not utilised?
 This item requires special attention when putting down animals is a routine procedure in the research proposal, not only a last resort in emergencies.

-If the investigative product is medicinal, its safety and efficacy must be assessed on the basis of information collected so far (please describe briefly the results of prior, relevant studies and adverse effects).
-Potential requirements for an advance notification for clinical trials on veterinary medicinal products from the Finnish Medicines Agency Fimea must be verified.
+If a drug is under study, the safety and efficacy of the drug must be assessed based on information collected so far (describe briefly the results of prior, relevant studies and adverse effects).
+Also to be verified is whether an advance notification of a clinical trial on a veterinary medicinal product must be submitted to the Finnish Medicines Agency Fimea.

 If the investigative product is not medicinal (e.g., food additives), its safety must be assessed on the basis of scientifically peer-reviewed research data collected so far.

 If a placebo or control compound is used in the study, its use must be assessed and justified.
 What risks and adverse effects can lack of treatment cause and how will potential adverse events be handled?
 This should be considered also in the event animals are used to test a procedure on whose safety and efficacy there is no consensus due to lack of extensive and applicable scientific research.